Accredited Prior Learning

-The APL Applications are reviewed on an individual basis and make a decision based on the evidence supplied.
+The APL Applications are reviewed on an individual basis and decisions made based on the evidence supplied.
 The applicant will be notified in writing of the result.

 Where the application provides sufficient verifiable evidence to show prior learning at or above the relevant level, APL may be awarded.
 Where there is insufficient evidence to support equivalency the application APL will be declined.

-The APL Panel does not award certificates.
+The APL process does not award certificates.
 Where an applicant wishes to achieve an award they may be granted APL for the training but will need to complete the assessment in order to obtain certification.

-An applicant may appeal the decision of the APL Panel.
-In such cases a written appeal should be forwarded to your Home Nation APL Coordinator, with a fee of £50.
+An applicant may appeal the decision following the submission of an application.
+In such cases, a written appeal should be forwarded to your Home Nation APL Coordinator, with a fee of £50.
 If the appeal is upheld, the fee will be refunded.
 British Canoeing members should email or post applications to APL Coordinator, British Canoeing, National Water Sports Centre, Adbolton Lane, Holme Pierrepont, Nottinghamshire, NG12 2LU.

 Competition Experience against Star Award Requirements